grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 There are three steps of the migration which we will describe in details in the migration section.
 But in brief summary the steps are:

 1. Disable memberlist cluster label verification
-1. Set cluster label to all mimir components
+1. Set cluster label to all Mimir components
 1. Enable memberlist cluster label verification again

 The migration should take around 30 minutes.
 The risk of not doing this migration if you have Mimir and Tempo or Loki in the same cluster is the possibility of those different backend to talk with each other.